 Data Protection Officer

-To ensure the implementation of data protection the charity has designated the Head of Finance and Operations as the charity’s Data Protection Officer (DPO).
+To ensure the implementation of data protection the charity has designated the Director of Finance and Operations as the charity’s Data Protection Officer (DPO).

 How the law protects you